cl-roberts/pws-herring-basa/README.md

 * 'snowfall' v.
 1.84.6.1

 ## Running the Model
-The actual stock assessment model runs in ADMB, though, in practice, is more freuqently run using the provided `run_basa.r` R script. `run_basa.R` acts a wrapper that performs four important operations:
+The actual stock assessment model runs in ADMB, though, in practice, is more freuqently run using the provided `run_basa.r` R script. `run_basa.R` acts as a wrapper that performs four important operations:

 1. Calculates effective sample sizes (ESS) for each data source being provided to the model.
-2. Generates initial values for MCMC samples to begin at
+2. Generates initial values for MCMC sampler to begin at
 3. Runs the stock assessment program using the NUTS sampling algorithm
 4. Checks whether there were divergences between the sampling chains and whether all of the parameters were appropoiately estimated.